Kashish303/Data_Engineering_CEI/README.md

 ## Outcome

-Successfully transformed a raw Myntra e-commerce dataset into a cleaned and analysis-ready dataset using Python and Pandas.
+Successfully transformed a raw e-commerce dataset into a cleaned and analysis-ready dataset using Python and Pandas.
 The dataset was explored, cleaned, validated, enriched with derived features, and exported for future analysis.